grzegorzpapaj/graphql-dictionary-api/README.md

 }
 ```

-Alternatively, the user can update polish words by ID.
+Alternatively, the user can update Polish words by ID.

-Deleting a polish word:
+Deleting a Polish word:
 ```
 mutation deletePolishWordByWordMutation {
   deletePolishWord(word:"przykład") {